twilio/twilio-voice-react-native/docs/customize-notifications.md

 For example, if you add a `incoming_call_small_icon.png` file to the folder `android/app/src/main/res/drawable/`, then that image will be used as the icon of the incoming call notification.

+This [folder](https://github.com/twilio/twilio-voice-react-native/tree/latest/test/app/android/app/src/main/res/drawable) would be where we would place icons for customizing the SDK's Test App.

 ## iOS
 Notifications on iOS are handled by the built-in CallKit framework.
 There are a few APIs that the SDK exposes to customize the notifications.